 I'll cover the battery life in more detail in a later section, but for AA rechargeables I'd recommend these Amazon Basic batteries.
 They're basically the same as the name brand and cost significantly less.

-- Includes AmazonBasics AA Rechargeable Batteries (16-Pack) and an AmazonBasics Ni-MH AA & AAA Battery Charger with USB Port
+- Includes (1) 16-pack of pre-charged AA Performance rechargeable batteries and (1) Ni-MH AA & AAA Battery Charger with USB Port

 The 64ST come with an IPX7 water rating which means it can handle splashing, rain, snow or showering water.
 It could probably survive a brief drop into a stream but I wouldn't recommend it.
 The 64ST is frequently used by hunter and fisherman so Garmin built it with water resistance in mind.
 For most backpackers and hikers the IPX7 rating should be more than enough.